shelovestechy/identity-lab/Entra-lab/01-the-setup.md

 # 01 - The Setup

-This is the starting point of my Microsoft Entra ID lab.
+This page documents the starting point of my Microsoft Entra ID lab.

-I wanted to build a small test environment where I can practise Identity and Access Management without touching real company data, real users or production systems.
+The lab environment is built for practising Identity and Access Management without using real company data, real users or production systems.

-The lab is based on a fictional company called **Ankkalinna Identity Lab Oy**.
+The fictional company used in this lab is **Ankkalinna Identity Lab Oy**.

-Fictional users make it safer to document the work publicly and easier to build realistic access scenarios without exposing any real customer or employee information.
+Fictional users make the lab safe to document publicly while still allowing realistic access scenarios.

-## What I started with
+## Initial setup

 For the first setup, I created: